 Why percentage problems feel confusing

 Most percentage problems are not hard because the math is advanced.
 They feel hard because the wording changes.
 Sometimes you are asked to find the percentage itself.
 Sometimes you are asked to find a percentage of a number.
 Sometimes you are told a partial value and a percentage and asked to find the original total.
-In other cases, the question is really about percentage change, which uses a different setup from ordinary part-and-whole percentage.
+In other cases, the question is about percentage change, which uses a different setup from ordinary part-and-whole percentage.

 - What is X% of Y?